PARCO: Parallel AutoRegressive Models for Multi-Agent Combinatorial Optimization: Related Work

 \paragraph{Multi-Agent AR Methods for CO} While the seminal works in AR-CO methods of \citet{vinyals2015pointer, kool2018attention, kwon2020pomo, kwon2021matrix} propose models that can be used in loose multi-agent settings, such methods cannot be employed directly to model heterogeneous agents with different attributes and constraints.
 Building on \citet{kool2018attention}, \citet{son2024equity} and \citet{zheng2024dpn} introduce attention-based policies for multi-agent min-max routing.
 These models adopt a sequential AR construction strategy, solving for one agent at a time and switching agents only after completing a single-agent solution.
 While this approach outperforms decentralized methods \citep{cao2022dan,park2023learn_schedulenet_mtsp} it remains inherently sequential.
 In contrast, other multi-agent AR methods determine a location for every agent in each solution construction step, but the different agents select their actions sequentially in either random \citep{zhang2020multi} or learned order \citep{falkner2020learning, li2021hcvrp, liu20242d}, making these models still suffer from high generation latency as well as missing inter-agent communication and coordination. \citet{zong2022mapdp} propose a multi-agent pickup and delivery model with parallel decoding, using distinct decoders for each agent.
-However, this approach exhibits limited generalizability due to inflexible fixed decoders for specific agents, lacking a powerful communication mechanism, and conflict resolution handled naively by assigning random precedence to agents, restricting the robustness of the model. \our{} aims at addressing the shortcomings of previous works by leveraging parallel solution construction for any number of agents efficiently with a Multiple Pointer Mechanism, enhancing coordination via Communication Layers, and solving conflicts in a principled manner via Priority-based Conflict handlers.
-Finally, unlike previous works, \our{} tackles a general framework tackling multi-agent CO without restricting to a single class of problems.
+However, this approach exhibits limited generalizability due to inflexible fixed decoders for specific agents, lacking a powerful communication mechanism, and conflict resolution handled naively by assigning random precedence to agents, restricting the robustness of the model.

+\our{} addresses the shortcomings of previous works by leveraging parallel solution construction for any number of agents efficiently with a Multiple Pointer Mechanism, enhancing coordination via Communication Layers, and solving conflicts in a principled manner via Priority-based Conflict handlers.
+Finally, unlike previous works, \our{} is a general framework tackling multi-agent CO without restricting to a single class of problems.